Abdulrahman-Alkhalaileh/updated-welab-task/README.md

 Breaking down the component so each component has one job such as:

--MyCard only takes children and gives them styling =MyButton
+-   MyCard only takes children and gives them styling = MyButton
--MyTextField
+-   MyTextField

 #### Open-Closed Principle:

 The component should be open for extending and closed for modification so:

--I made a serverFunctions folder and extends the function in the components requiring it.
+-   I made a serverFunctions folder and extends the function in the components requiring it.
--In MyCard component, the children components extends the behavior of MyCard without modifying their own code.
+-   In MyCard component, the children components extends the behavior of MyCard without modifying their own code.

 #### Liskov substitution:

--children of MyButton component inherits It's style and the behavior of it -children of MyCard inherits It's style.
+-   Children of MyButton component inherits It's style and the behavior of it
+-   Children of MyCard inherits It's style.
--layout of the root takes added the Header components and pass the root page children to it.
+-   Layout of the root takes added the Header components and pass the root page children to it.

 #### Interface segregation principle:

-Creating focused and specific interface for our components -I have applied it with MyCard, MyButton, MyTextfield
+Creating focused and specific interface for our components

+-   I have applied it with MyCard, MyButton, MyTextfield

 #### Dependency inversion:

 High level components should not depend on low level component, both should abstract thier data from abstraction.

--Using theme as a context so it provides data for all components of the project.
+-   Using theme as a context so it provides data for all components of the project.
--serverFunctions which I abstract it into the server components directly to get and modify data.
+-   serverFunctions which I abstract it into the server components directly to get and modify data.

 ## Getting Started